 Promoting citizen science

 Using your EYES to make a difference

 You can tell the difference between the two sexes by the presence OR absence of claspers.
 As shown in the pictures to the left, females have a cloacal opening while males have two claspers situated between the pelvic fins on the ventral side.
 The claspers on juvenile elasmo species can be very small and easily missed.
-If you can get a picture for confirmation, it would really help to determine if there are differences in male and female ratios in seasonal catches or in the distribution of certain species.
+If you can get a picture for confirmation, it would really help to determine if there are differences in male and female seasonal catches.

 Now you can make a difference and be our eyes in the field.
 You can submit information on your encounters with or sightings of sharks, rays, guitarfishes, sawfishes and skates in the region to help collect scientific data, raise awareness about Arabian elasmobranchs and support management decisions.
 Your reports and sightings can be recent or historical.
 Populations of most elasmobranch species in the region are in decline so all information is invaluable and can help!

 Use the below submission form to upload your underwater images or your elasmo sightings from landing sites, markets, supermarkets...
 You can either submit an individual .jpeg picture, pictures in a Word document, .pdf or compressed files such as .zip if you have many pictures.
 Please try and be as specific as possible and include all the information you have of the animal with descriptions by using the fields below.
 We require your name and email in case we need to contact you for clarifications regarding your submissions.
 This data will be analysed and used to gain a better understanding of the species composition of elasmobranchs in this region as well as those most targeted by fisheries.
 By submitting the information and the photographs, you are giving us permission to use them.
 However, the photographs will always remain yours and you will be credited if they are used.